Do Nightcrawler Worms Make Good Money? (Expert Weighs In)

 There are many different ways someone can get paid from Nightcrawlers.
 The first thing that may come to your mind is selling the nightcrawlers to fishermen.

-Contrary to popular belief (myself included) selling the nightcrawlers might be the last step.
+Contrary to popular belief (myself included), selling the nightcrawlers might be the last step.
 The first way to earn money with a worm business is by selling compost.

 Compost is a natural organic fertilizer.
 This is valuable because chemical fertilizers are not as attractive.
 Fertilizers are used for growing plants, lawns, vegetables, gardens, and flowers.